virtualcitySYSTEMS/map-core/documentation/panorama.md

 ### Color Image

 The color image is intended for visualization.
 It will be rendered on a sphere and MUST have an aspect ratio of 2:1 (width:height) and be _without_ NoData padding.
-The image SHALL be flipped on the Y axis, since it is viewed from _within_ a sphere.
+The image MUST be flipped on the Y axis, since it is viewed from _within_ a sphere (more on [projection](#projection-into-3d-space).
 The image MUST be tiled using a geographic tiling scheme with two level 0 base tiles.
 Tile levels are represented by image overviews.
 Each tile MUST be square (same height as width in pixels).
-Each TIFF overview must fit into the tiling scheme _exactly_ (see [Tiling Scheme](#tiling-scheme-for-visualization) for more details).
-The color image MUST have three bands (RGB) and SHALL be compressed using WEBP compression.
+Each TIFF overview MUST fit into the tiling scheme _exactly_ (see [Tiling Scheme](#tiling-scheme-for-visualization) for more details).
+The color image MUST have three bands (RGB) and SHOULD be compressed using WEBP compression.

 The color image is the entry point for the application to access the data.
-It SHALL provide information on its position, orientation and the availability of the intensity and depth images.
-This information SHALL be provided within the non-standard TIFFTAG_GDAL_METADATA of the COG (see [gdal documentation](https://gdal.org/en/stable/drivers/raster/gtiff.html#metadata) for more details on metadata).
+It SHOULD provide information on its position, orientation and the availability of the intensity and depth images.
+If present, this information MUST be provided within the non-standard TIFFTAG_GDAL_METADATA of the COG (see [gdal documentation](https://gdal.org/en/stable/drivers/raster/gtiff.html#metadata) for more details on metadata).
 The following `Item`s MUST be present in the GDAL metadata for the metadata to be considered valid:

 - `PANORAMA_VERSION` (string): The version of the panorama data structure.
 Format is `MAJOR.MINOR`.
 This version is `1.0`.
 - `PANORAMA_POSITION` (string): The position of the image in WGS84 as defined by EPSG 4326.
 Format is `lat,lon,height`.
 - `PANORAMA_ORIENTATION` (string): The orientation of the image in radians, given as heading, pitch and roll.
 Format is `heading,pitch,roll`.

-The following `Item`s MAY be present in the GDAL metadata:
+The following `Item`s CAN be present in the GDAL metadata:

 - `PANORAMA_INTENSITY` (0|1): Whether an intensity image is available.
 1 if available, 0 (or missing) if not.
 - `PANORAMA_DEPTH` (0|1): Whether a depth image is available.
 1 if available, 0 (or missing) if not.

-Should no metadata be given, or the metadata not be valid, the position will be assumed to be 0, 0, 0 and the orientation 0, 0, 0 as well.
+If no metadata is given, or the metadata given is not valid, the position will be assumed to be 0, 0, 0 and the orientation 0, 0, 0 as well.

 ### Intensity Image

 The intensity image represents the intensity of the depth image.
 It is solely used for visualization.
 An intensity image MUST abide to the same requirements as the color image as regards to aspect ratio, tiling, compression and flipping.
-Even though the intensity could be described by a single band, it SHALL be provided as a four band image (RGBA) compressed with WEBP.
-The intensity image must not provide any additional metadata.
+Even though the intensity could be described by a single band, it MUST be provided as a four band image (RGBA) and it SHOULD be compressed with WEBP.
+The intensity image is not required to provide any additional metadata.

 #### Tiling Scheme (for visualization)